Los Angeles Gay Travel

 The Getty Museum is fantastic place to spend an afternoon.
 The space is enormous and there is so much to explore.
 I love the beautiful vistas from the wide-open terraces.
 Try to get there earlier in the day to avoid lines and/or waiting in the hot summer sun.

-If you have rented a car and you love driving along winding roads, then Latigo Canyon is for you.
+If you have a car and love driving winding roads, head to Latigo Canyon.
 An intensely scenic drive, Latigo Canyon Road hugs the mountainsides at a high elevation.
 You can see the beaches of Malibu and captivating vistas from these heights.
-It is quite a thrilling ride!

 Will Rogers State Historic Park, popular with the gay locals, is a great place to relax and take in some sun in a grassy field.
 Will Rogers Park is perfect for quiet walks in a wooded area or to have a little picnic with friends.